 Your living expenses at university will vary according to your personal circumstances and choices.
 Basic prices for food and bills etc will be fairly consistent wherever you study - expenditure more specific to Goldsmiths and South East London, such as eating and drinking out, however, are some of the cheapest in London.

-There are resources available online to help with budgeting, including the Student Calculator by Brightside.
 Here are some rough estimates of what you might be spending that you might find helpful.

 Accommodation: £110-£310 per week